 Summary: We propose to use the Kepler telescope to detect small transiting planets, particularly those orbiting stars amenable to radial velocity (RV) follow-up.
-To this end we provide a catalog of 14,500 stars in K2 Field 1, selected by virtue of planet detectability.
+To this end we provide a catalog of 37,200 stars in fields 2 and 3, selected by virtue of planet detectability.
 Our catalog of late F, G and K dwarf stars with bright Kepler magnitudes provides the best targets for both transit searching and follow-up observations.

-Target selection: We created a list of the brightest main-sequence stars in Field 1.
+Target selection: We created a list of the brightest main-sequence stars in fields 2-3.
 Our starting point was the provisional TESS Dwarf Star Catalog, an all-sky catalog of 3m F5-M5 candidate stars selected from the 2MASS and Tycho-2 after rejecting giants via reduced proper-motion.
-The catalog provides VIJHK magnitudes and an estimated $T{eff}$ based on those magnitudes.
+The catalog provides VIJHK magnitudes and an estimated T{eff} based on those magnitudes.
 For K2, we chose stars according to apparent-magnitude limit that varies with effective temperature (a proxy for stellar radius), optimized for planet detectability and follow-up observations (see Figure 1).
-We selected 7,000 stars (solid circle in the Figure) that lie within the CCDs, and 7,500 additional stars that are near the focal plane (open circles).
+For field 2, we selected 23,500 stars (black dots on the Figure) that lie within the CCDs, and 29,500 more stars that are close to the focal plane (empty dots).
+For field 3, we selected 13,700 within the CCDs, and 14,000 close to the focal plane.